MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs-infoprotect.md

 For more information and examples of using this metadata with Exchange Online mail flow rules, see [Configuring Exchange Online mail flow rules for Azure Information Protection labels](configure-exo-rules.md).

-## Can I create a document template that automatically includes the classification in the document?
+## Can I create a document template that automatically includes the classification?

 Yes.
 You can configure a label to [apply a header or footer that includes the label name](configure-policy-markings.md).
 But if that doesn't meet your requirements, you can create a document template that has the formatting you want and add the classification as a field code.